 Mars is the fourth planet from the Sun.
-It is the most studied planet of our solar system besides our Earth.
-Let’s learn some interesting facts about Mars, the “red planet”.
+It is the most studied planet of the solar system besides our Earth.
+Every space agency is working on at least one ambitious project on Mars exploration.
+Based on what we know so far here are some interesting facts about Mars, the “Red Planet”.

 - Mars orbits at a distance of 142 million miles (average) from the Sun.
 142 million miles is approximately equal to 1.5 Astronomical Units (AU).
 1 Astronomical Unit is the average distance of Earth from the Sun.
 In other words, the distance of Mars from the Sun is 1.5 times the distance of Earth from the Sun.